getml/reflect-cpp/docs/result.md

 in the form of various structs and containers.

 `rfl::json::read` handles this by returning an `rfl::Result` type. `rfl::Result` is a way of error handling without exceptions.
+This is needed for two reasons:

-Exceptions are controversial, because they add another, hidden control path to your program that it hard to follow or predict.
+1) Exceptions are controversial, because they add another, hidden control path to your program that it hard to follow or predict.
 For this reasons, and others, the Google C++ style guide [disallows exceptions altogether](https://google.github.io/styleguide/cppguide.html#Exceptions).
 Modern programming languages like Go and Rust don't even support them in the first place.
 The C++ standards committee has recognized this and introduced [std::expected](https://en.cppreference.com/w/cpp/utility/expected) in C++-23.
 However, reflect-cpp is a library for C++-20 and until that changes, we need to implement our own result type.

+2) In some cases, you want to signal to the parser that is fine if some things go wrong. `rfl::Result` is the way to do that.

 If you do not care about these objections to exceptions, you can just call `rfl::json::read<...>(json_string).value()`, which throws an exception, if the result type contains an error and be done with it.